VeniVidiVinzi/soundclient/Readme.md

    sudo apt-get install -f
    ```

-3. Launch SoundClient from your application menu or using the command `soundClient`.
+3. Launch soundclient from your application menu or using the command `soundClient`.

 ### Building from Source